philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * Open offices: "such offices are great at one thing: packing in as many people as possible at the expense of the individual."
-  * "When sales or service people, who often need to be loud and jovial on the phone, have to share accommodations with peopel who need long stretches of quiet, you're not only destrying productivity, you're fomenting resentment."
+  * "When sales or service people, who often need to be loud and jovial on the phone, have to share accommodations with people who need long stretches of quiet, you're not only destroying productivity, you're fomenting resentment."
   * Offices should use "library rules": quiet, focused.
 * No "fakecations" -- encourage full disconnection.